School Enrolment Management Plan

 A school's local catchment area is the defined geographical area from which the school is to have its core intake of students.

-Griffin State School operates under a negotiated catchment area.
+Griffin State School operates under an equidistant catchment area.

 The school's catchment map is available from